luukveenis/LSCS/README.md

 The Web project also manages user accounts.
 It is supported by a SQL Server database instead of MongoDB, like the API.
 It provides the mechanisms to create new accounts, log in, log out, etc.

+## LSCS.Models

+The models project contains all the data models that are used by both the API and the Web project to transfer data.

+## LSCS.Repository

+The repository project contains code for configuring and handling communication with the database.